umarndungo/maintainnexusai/README.md

 Current contract gaps are recorded in `docs/FRONTEND-INTEGRATION-STATUS.md`; a passing frontend build does not establish completion of every backend/ML/mobile requirement.

-MaintainNexus is a predictive maintenance and work order dispatch system designed to streamline industrial equipment maintenance workflows.
-It provides a complete pipeline from alert ingestion through technician dispatch, with automated scheduling, audit logging, inventory checks, and a Flutter dashboard UI.
->>>>>>> 71e2efe2d68cd43dd44afd7755372df259c9948e

 ## Architecture Overview